ram2386/Design-Patterns-In-Swift/README.md

  - `Adapter` allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
  - `Bridge` decouples an abstraction from its implementation so that the two can vary independently.
  - `Composite` composes zero-or-more similar objects so that they can be manipulated as one object.
- - `Decorator` dynamically adds/overrides behaviour in an existing method of an object.
+ - `Decorator` dynamically adds/overrides behaviour in an existing method of an object.✅
  - `Facade` provides a simplified interface to a large body of code.
  - `Flyweight` reduces the cost of creating and manipulating a large number of similar objects.
  - `Proxy` provides a placeholder for another object to control access, reduce cost, and reduce complexity.